-To clean the camera's protective glass, turn the switch ON and spray with soapy water.
+The optional back up camera is located on the To clean the camera's protective rear cap. glass, spray with soapy water.
 Wipe with a clean damp rag or wiper blade.

 Warning: To avoid injury, do not clean camera with transmission in reverse (R).
 Shut off engine and apply parking brake before cleaning.